 As far as alternative milks go, flax milk is in the same boat with almond, cashew and coconut milks: virtually no protein content.
 However, it does have a decent dose of heart healthy omega-3 fats.

-What is the Healthiest Milk?
+What is the Best Milk for Kids?

 If you are trying to choose the right milk for your child, whether it’s cow’s milk or a milk substitute, consider your child’s age and nutrient needs for growth and development.
 Think about any food allergies or other medical conditions that may require a specific nutrient composition.
 Last, consider your family food practices and cultural traditions.